edenlabllc/playbook/branching.md

 ## Going into maintenance mode

-When some release went to production we SHOULD freeze it's code, to make sure we can apply minor changes (hotfixes) and release them without deploying new functionality.
+When some release went to production we SHOULD freeze it's code, to make sure we can apply patch changes (hotfixes) and release them without deploying new functionality.

-To freeze release you need to create branch in format `v{major}.{feature}` from a master branch **after** CI created commit that increments version.
+To freeze release you need to create branch in format `v{major}.{minor}` from a master branch **after** CI created commit that increments version.

 Example:
   ```